About The Book

 The book’s cover is illustrated by Hawkwind artist John Coulthart.

-The Special Edition of the book will be in hardback, limited to 500 copies, signed by the author, and include the following additional items:
+The hardback Special Edition of the book was limited to 500 copies and is now SOLD OUT.
+It included the following additional items:

 Sideways Through Time: An Oral History Of Hawkwind In The 1970s – a 200 page companion volume of interviews, including DikMik, Nik Turner, Michael Moorcock, Stacia Blake, Alan Powell, Paul Rudolph, Adrian Shaw, Harvey Bainbridge, Andrew Lauder, Doug Smith, Jeff Dexter, Jonathan Smeeton and many more